‘Over the moon!’ – Residents joy as Lancs Travellers’ site future secured

 It follows a decision last year by the current owners of the site, Lancashire County Council, to declare it surplus to their needs and to dispose of it as part of their budget savings proposals.

 This sparked fears by residents that the site could be sold to a private owner, with the residents being evicted and made homeless.

 “When we first heard the news that our homes where up for sale we were very worried,” said Anne Marie.
-“But Lancashire City have been brilliant.
+“But Lancashire City Council have been brilliant.
 I would like to thank them for what they have done.”

 Anne Marie also had words of praise for Patrice Van Cleemput, a veteran Lancs based Gypsy/Traveller rights campaigner, the local campaign group the Morecambe Bay Poverty Truth commission, and the councillors and council officers who all worked with the residents to secure the future of their homes.

 Patrice was a close friend of hers added Anne Marie.

 “Without the hard work of the Poverty Truth Project none of this would have happened,” said Marie.
 “They are a great organisation.
 The council were also supportive.
 I met some wonderful people.
 I didn’t think that there where so many people out there who would care so much and have the passion to support us to save our homes.